SarahBHSSs/Smart-Route-Finder/README.md

-# Smart Route Finder
+# 🗺️ Smart Route Finder

 A personal project where I implemented Dijkstra's algorithm from scratch and used it to compute real shortest-path routes on an actual city map (Tunis), with an interactive interface to click and see the route appear.

 I built this to really understand how Dijkstra's algorithm works past the classroom examples with 6 nodes and a whiteboard.
-Here, the algorithm runs on a real road network pulled live from OpenStreetMap — thousands of nodes and edges — and the whole thing is wrapped in a map you can actually click on.
+Here, the algorithm runs on a real road network pulled live from OpenStreetMap, thousands of nodes and edges, and the whole thing is wrapped in a map you can actually click on.

 ## Why I made this